Kyuu-Ji/htb-write-up/postman/write-up-postman.md

 config_file:/etc/redis/redis.conf
 ```

-By installing the _redis-tools_, it is more comfortable to enumerate the box:
+By installing the _redis-tools_, it is more comfortable to enumerate the service:
 ```
 apt install redis-tools
 ```